jitendrakyadav/pgmsolutions/readme.txt

 	}
 	c.
 Use command "composer install"
 	d.
 What happened:
 		i.
-Composer creates composer.lock file using composer.json as "install" command starts their work from composer.lock file. ii.
+Composer looks for composer.lock file, but finds that it is missing, so it reads composer.json file and starts their installation process. ii.
 Composer creates "vendor" directory, then package's vendor directory inside vendor i.e. "psr" and then download the package inside it.
 Means created directory structure is vendor/psr/log. iii.
 Composer creates vendor/composer directory and put all autoloading files inside it. iv.
-Create vendor/autoload.php file(including which any php file can use downloaded library classes by mentioning corresponding classes namespace only in php file)
+Composer create vendor/autoload.php file(including which any php file can use downloaded library classes, just by mentioning corresponding classes-namespace in php file)
+		v.
+In-last, Composer creates composer.lock file using composer.json so that next-time "install" command can use composer.lock instead of composer.json.
 */

 7. composer update [package-name] [package-name] [package-name].. composer update symfony/process
+/*
-/* package-name is optional.
+package-name is optional.
 This command reads the composer.json file from the current directory, processes it, and updates, removes or installs all the dependencies.
    Case Study:
    	a. create a blank directory with name "test".
 	b.
 Go to test directory and create composer.json file with content: